Apple Watch Series 6 vs. Series 5 | Digital Trends

 The Apple Watch Series 5 is a genuine work of art and far ahead of the competition.
 But there were still features that Apple left off the table in terms of functionality.
-Today, Apple has announced plans to place a number of high-profile fitness and design elements into the new version — Apple Watch Series 6.
-At first glance of the exterior, the newer model is identical to its predecessor.
+Today, Apple has announced plans to place a number of high-profile fitness and design elements into the new version — the Apple Watch Series 6.
+At first glance, the newer model is identical to its predecessor.
 However, a few against-the-wrist upgrades lurk within that improve what was considered the best product in its genre.
-The new watch now features a blood oxygen sensor and app, new case finishes, and a new operating system in watchOS 7.
-Among the hardware enhancements are a speedy S6 System in Package (SiP) and an updated always-on altimeter.
-The exterior, while still the same dimensions, is a bit more colorful, sporting a host of new case finishes and bands.
-The new watchOS 7 offers additional sought-after new features like sleep tracking, automatic handwashing detection, updated workout genres, and the ability to curate and share watch faces, as well as the new Family Setup.
+Here’s how the new Apple Watch Series 6 compares to the Apple Watch Series 5.

 Specs